wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.IV.4

 <p class=fip id=p4>
-4.&emsp;Right-mindedness is not to be confused with the knowing mind, because it is applicable only to right perception.
+4. Right-mindedness is not to be confused with the knowing mind, because it is applicable only to right perception.
 <sup>2</sup>You can be right-minded or wrong-minded, and even this is subject to degrees, clearly demonstrating that knowledge is not involved.
 <sup>3</sup>The term “right-mindedness” is properly used as the correction for “wrong-mindedness”, and applies to the state of mind that induces accurate perception.
 <sup>4</sup>It is miracle-minded because it heals misperception, and this is indeed a miracle in view of how you perceive yourself.